plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

     }
 ```

-Sums do not distribute over products up to isomorphism, but it is an embedding:
+Sums do not distribute over products up to isomorphism, but up to retraction:
 ```agda
 ⊎-distrib-× : ∀ {A B C : Set} → (A × B) ⊎ C ≲ (A ⊎ C) × (B ⊎ C)
 ⊎-distrib-× =